FIVE MOST SURPRISING FINDS

 Federal Reserve Survey of Consumer Finances, 2019

-The result is a constituency that exists in permanent political purgatory.
+The result is permanent political purgatory.
 Frymer’s analysis was not a conservative argument.
-It was a structural observation about the mechanics of two-party competition, and it has been vindicated by every election cycle since its publication.
+It was a structural observation about how two-party competition works, and every election cycle since then has proved him right.

 “The most common and durable source of factions has been the various and unequal distribution of property.
 Those who hold and those who are without property have ever formed distinct interests in society.”